 Microeconomics 104 - A Dollar of Conversion Value Is Never a Dollar in Profit

-AdWords has no idea what your business model is or what your product margins are.
-So it happily reports on Total Conversion Value of all Conversions attributed to AdWords.
+Google Ads has no idea what your business model is or what your product margins are.
+So it happily reports on Total Conversion Value of all Conversions attributed to Google Ads.
 For a pure-play ecommerce business where we need to make decisions based on the marginal profitability of sales achieved through direct-response advertising, we need to deflate this figure by the costs associated with those sales in order to make decisions about how to optimize for increased profit.

 But many businesses may actually be on the other side of this.
 Instead of deflating the Total Conversion Value to work with a lower gross profit margin, we may want to make decisions based on a multiple of the Total Conversion Value.
 Let me go through a couple of cases of what we’ve done with other businesses and talk about how we think about different situations.